Illuminati Pop Lies vs. Secret Society Truth with Josef Wäges

 Adam Weishaupt was a threat to the ruling classes and the Catholic Church; and it was the Catholic Church that encouraged Bavarian ruler, Charles Theodore to outlaw the Bavarian Illuminati.
 Adolf Knigge, among others became discontented with the order, because many found that Adam Weishaupt’s ideals was one that desired an elysium (or heaven) on earth, whereas Knigge desired a system that led to a heavenly paradise, i.e., a theosophic vision.

-Like Adam Weishaupt, H.P.B. also believed that if their own movements were to be successful, the present century would become a heaven on earth compared to the present time.
-Adam Weishaupt was a lawyer and professor at Ingolstadt, and could be characterised as an Enlightenment thinker and philanthropist; and he used the formulae of the secret society within the boundaries set, for his mission, though it failed partially.
+Adam Weishaupt believed, that if the Illuminati were successful, the present century would become a heaven on earth compared to the present time.
+Adam Weishaupt was a lawyer and professor at Ingolstadt, and could be characterised as an Enlightenment thinker and philanthropist.
+Weishaupt used the formulae of the secret society within the boundaries set, for his mission.